nerdsupremacist/Graphaello/README.md

 Use GraphQL directly from your SwiftUI Views.
 Graphaello is a Code Generation Command Line Tool that allows you to use property wrappers in your SwiftUI Views, to use data from GraphQL.

+The main features of Graphaello are:

+- Loading and Error States
+- Type-Safety
+- Reusable Components
+- Paging Support
+- Only write Swift

 Let's cut the chase and go directly to our first example of a View using Graphaello:

 ```swift